Everything you’ve always wanted to ask about Maker and damn-fine canned wine.

 Shipping and Delivery

-We are a new biz that can currently ship to California and Florida.
-We’ll be expanding to new states very soon, join our waitlist to be the first to know when we open new states or follow us on IG @makerwine to be the first to know when we open up new states.
+We are a new biz that can currently ship to CA, D.C., FL, IA, MN, MT, NV, and WY.
+We’ll be expanding to new states soon, like VERY soon.
+Join our waitlist or follow us on IG @makerwine to be the first to know when we open new states.

 Our priority is getting cans in your hands as quickly as possible.
-We ship M-F with 1-2 day delivery in California and 4 day delivery in Florida.
+We ship M-F with 1-2 day delivery in California and 4 day delivery in all other states.
 We charge a $7.99 fee for shipping 6 cans and shipping is free with the purchase of 12 or more cans.
+And hey, since you're here, you can use code "firstorder" for free shipping on your first order!

 If you'd like to change your address or contact the carrier, call UPS at 800-742-5877 (Ext.
 1) and reference your tracking number.
 You can also sign up for UPS MyChoice for free delivery alerts and the ability to redirect your wine shipments to a UPS access point to receive your wine.